Toast (honor): History

 According to various apocryphal stories, the custom of touching glasses evolved from concerns about poisoning.
 By one account, clinking glasses together would cause each drink to spill over into the others' (though there is no real evidence for such an origin).
-According to other stories, the word toast became associated with the custom in the 17th century, based on a custom of flavoring drinks with spiced toast.
-The word originally referred to the lady in whose honor the drink was proposed, her name being seen as figuratively flavoring the drink.
-The International Handbook on Alcohol and Culture says toasting "is probably a secular vestige of ancient sacrificial libations in which a sacred liquid was offered to the gods: blood or wine in exchange for a wish, a prayer summarized in the words 'long life!' or 'to your health!
+According to other stories, the word toast became associated with the custom in the 17th century, based on a custom of flavouring drinks with spiced toast.
+The word originally referred to the lady in whose honour the drink was proposed, with her name interpreted as figuratively flavouring the drink.
+The International Handbook on Alcohol and Culture states that toasting "is probably a secular vestige of ancient sacrificial libations in which a sacred liquid was offered to the gods: blood or wine in exchange for a wish, a prayer summarized in the words 'long life!' or 'to your health!